Mohamadsaeed-R/Kotlin-Simple-Projects/README.md

 Anyone is welcome to use these codes in any way they find useful.

-You are free to use them for learning, educational purposes, experiments, or any other helpful projects.
+Feel free to use them for learning, educational purposes, experiments, or any other helpful projects.